Exploring the southern Suwannee River in Northwest Florida

 Kayaking and canoeing the Suwannee between the parks

 There’s a kayak or canoe launch at Fanning Springs State Park and it is an easy 9.6 mile down-stream paddle to Manatee Springs State Park.
-Anderson’s Outdoors Adventures will livery you back or rent you kayaks or canoes.
+The new concessionaire is offering canoe and kayak rentals but does not provide livery service, so paddling will be an out-and-back trip.

 The Suwannee River here is wide and lined with giant cypress trees.
 Signs warn that this is the area where huge leaping sturgeon can be a hazard in the spring.